 For information on overnight guests, see Appendix IV, Office of Residence Life Terms of Contract.

 Any unwelcome expressive, visual, or physical conduct including, but not limited to, bullying, cyberbullying, stalking, cyber-stalking, threats, and intimidation.
 A one-time act of these behaviors may constitute a violation of the harassment clause.

-For information on harassment of a sexual nature, see the Lafayette College Policy on Sexual Harassment, page 35.
+For information on harassment of a sexual nature, see the Lafayette College Interim Policy on Equal Opportunity, Harassment, and Nondiscrimination.

 Lafayette College requires that no student participate in and that no student organization allow any of its prospective members, new members, members, or others to participate in any ceremony or practice that involves mental or physical exhaustion or abuse, or in any way interferes with the students’ mental or physical ability to perform their work at Lafayette College.
 These rites must not reflect unfavorably upon either the group or the College or be of a dangerous, rude, or demeaning nature.
 Hazing, whether it occurs on or off campus, is prohibited and will be subject to sanctioning through the conduct process.
 Hazing is intentionally, knowingly or recklessly, for the purpose of initiating, admitting or affiliating a student into or with an organization, or for the purpose of continuing or enhancing a student’s membership or status in an organization, causing, coercing or forcing a student to do any of the following: